-The Yawata Steel Mills were the primary target for the second atomic bomb, but since the sky was extremely overcast, the bomb was dropped on Nagasaki.
 This time, they saw Japanese workers facing in the direction of radio speakers with their heads bowed.
 The Americans thought that the emperor had passed away.
 The truth was that the second atomic bomb had been dropped on Nagasaki, and the emperor was announcing Japan’s surrender.
 An American ensign, who could read and speak Japanese, saw a newspaper with the announcement of the surrender.
 He was the first person to inform his fellow POWs that the war was over.
 They were then told the same news by a Japanese officer.

 George returned to the United States on the U.S.S.
-Storm King arriving at San Francisco on October 15, 1945, and was taken to Letterman General Hospital.
+Storm King arriving in San Francisco on October 15, 1945, and was taken to Letterman General Hospital.
 George was discharged, from the army, on November 26, 1945.

 George married Thelma Jean Schock on May 1, 1946, and lived in Fort Recovery, Ohio.
 He was the father of four daughters and four sons.
 George S. Garman passed away on April 8, 1987, and was buried at Saint Mary Cemetery in Ft.
 Recovery.